shivashant25/Nerdio-Lab/Hands-on lab/09-Cost-Estimator.md

 # Lab 9: Cost Estimator

+## Overview

+Cost Estimator is a tool in Nerdio Manager for MSP that figures out the cost of running a virtual desktop environment in Azure by walking you through a wizard like process, and gives you the clarity & confidence to determine the TCO of Azure.
+In this lab, you'll be viewing the costs of your resources by specifying the desired values.

+## Exercise 1: View costs using Cost Estimator

+In this exercise, you'll view the costs of your resources using Cost Estimator in the NMM portal.

 1. From the NMM portal, click on **COST ESTIMATOR** *(1)* from the side blade and you will be redirected to the *COST ESTIMATOR - COST ESTIMATES* page.

    ![](media/9ss1.png)